sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	-> do the var_dump() for constant activations
 TODO remove the clearing of options, but default to "free" instead?

-TODO figure out why iThemes Sync (Solid Central) is loading the admin after is_admin() was false (and then true).
-	-> Report it to Brent and them.
-This is not for us to fix, but iThemes.
-		-> Couldn't trace the cause.
-		-> Try testing the plugin live.

 TODO for Focus, if they set a word with a SPACE, send a notification when a word isn't found: "Check your spelling OR try a single word.
 Learn more about this [here](https://theseoframework.com/extensions/focus/#faq/are-phrases-supported)."

 TODO for Monitor, when a site isn't registered with us, tell the user about it.